Sony A7R II vs RX100 VI

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the A7R II and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is the Sony A7R II better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7R II: